aspose-cells/Aspose.Cells-API-References/english/go-cpp/Series/GetCategoryValues/_index.md

 ## GetCategoryValues function

-Gets the category values of the series
+Gets the actual category values that are used to plot every pointof this series in the chart.

 ```go